Hesseng

-Hesseng is a village in Sør-Varanger Municipality in Troms og Finnmark county, Norway.
+Hesseng is a village in Sør-Varanger Municipality in Finnmark county, Norway.
 The village lies about 5 km south of the town of Kirkenes.
 The village of Hesseng lies at the intersection of the European route E105 and European route E6 highways.
 The other suburbs of Sandnes and Bjørnevatn lie just to the south of Hesseng.
-The 1.16 km2 village has a population (2019) of 1,766; which gives the village a population density of 1410 PD/km2.
+The 1.16 km2 village has a population (2023) of 1,636 and a population density of 1410 PD/km2.